Modeling an unordered outcome as a set of binary logits

 In terms of non-redundant pairs, however, this is just \((k-1)\) pairs, or the number of categories minus 1.
 So in our example with 3 categories, there were 2 non-redundant logits and we could derive the 3rd logit from the results of the first two.
 With 4 categories, there are 6 possible logits but the results of 3 are enough to derive the rest.
 And with 5 categories, there are 10 possible logits, but we only need the results of 4 to derive the other 6.

-Easiest here will be to select one of our categories to be the base category.
+The easiest approach is to select one category as the base category.
 In our example with 5 categories, say we choose category E as our base category.
-We will obtain results for the pairs A-E, B-E, C-E, and D-E, but then from those results we can derive the results for any other comparison.
+We will obtain results for the pairs A-E, B-E, C-E, and D-E, from which we can derive any other comparison.

 Summary of key points